 Google Trends Still Says Utah No. 1 in Soft-core Internet Searches

 First of all, I think we should go back to the evidence that was first cited years ago for Utah’s prime pornography rates: Google Trends.
 On the Google Trends webpage, Utah still comes up as No. 1 on search after search of basic soft core pornographic keyword searches.
-Here, here, here, and here are a few examples.
-It’s kind of fun to type in the keywords in various combinations (hot, sexy, girl, teen, nude, naked, babes, bikini, lingerie) and try to find a permutation that DOESN’T have Utah on top.
 For the term “pornography” and “pornography addiction” Utah’s ranking absolutely dwarfs any other state, indicating an intense preoccupation with pornography as an addiction.
-However, when the keyword searches become more hard-core and specific, Utah drops down much lower in the ranking, for example here, here and here.
+However, when the keyword searches become more hard-core and specific, Utah drops down much lower in the ranking.
 (I’m not sure how Google arrives at their rankings, and whether the numbers would change if you tried to factor in for unique characteristics of Utah, like a higher number of younger people and children).

 This is a difficult question to answer.
 If Mormon culture heightens the appeal of soft-core porn by increasing it’s shamefulness, but at the same time reduces rates of hard-core porn consumption by keeping members mired in soft-core guilt, is that a good thing or a bad thing?
 Do cultures without shame and guilt attached move more quickly into hard-core addictions, and at what rates?
 Is the behavior of LDS addicts more compulsive an than those without the shame factor?
 I don’t have good answers for these questions.